On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Introduction

 The rest of the paper is organized in the following way.
 In Section 1.1, we provide a detailed setup of the problem and present our main results.
-In Section 2, we briefly review the Floquet-Bloch theory for periodic differential operators and introduce Green's functions for periodic waveguide structures.
+A sketch of proof to our main result is exhibited in Section 1.2, which covers the main idea of this paper.
+Section 2 is a list of some preliminaries, where we briefly review the Floquet-Bloch theory for periodic differential operators and introduce the Green functions for periodic waveguide structures.
 In Section 3, we present the asymptotic expansions of Bloch eigenvalues and eigenfunctions near the energy level of the Dirac point; see Theorem \ref{thm_local_gap_open} and \ref{thm_perturbed_fold_dispersion}.
-These results demonstrate that a ``local'' band gap can be opened near the Dirac point upon applying appropriate perturbations without opening a ``global'' band gap that can separate the two spectral bands therein.
-Finally, in Section 4, we construct a mode bifurcated from the Dirac point by using the layer potential technique.
-We prove that the eigenvalue associated with this bifurcated mode has a non-positive imaginary part.
-When this eigenvalue is real, the mode constructed is an interface mode that localizes near the interface; while when the eigenvalue is non-real, the mode is a resonant mode.
+These results demonstrate that a ``local'' band gap is opened near the Dirac point upon applying appropriate perturbations (but not a ``global'' band gap due to the failure of no-fold condition ), and the band inversion emerges for different perturbations.
+This provides the basis of bifurcation near the Dirac point.
+Finally, in Section 4, we construct a mode $u^{\star}$ bifurcated from the Dirac point using an analytic continuation of the Green function and the layer potential technique.
+Its associated eigenvalue $\lambda^{\star}$ has a non-positive imaginary part.
+Thanks to the construction of the analytic continuation of the Green function, the asymptotic behaviour of $u^{\star}$ is clearly analyzed, which enables us to characterize its bounded or resonant nature.